Frequently Asked Questions

 Do you have a cancellation policy?

-We do have a 24 hour cancellation policy for our Retreat Days and walks, but of course you will NOT be charged should you need to cancel due to an injury or illness to your dog or anyone else in your family.
+We do have a 24 hour cancellation policy for our Retreat Days, but you will NOT be charged should you need to cancel due to an injury or illness to your dog or anyone else in your family.
 This of course includes if anyone is experiencing COVID symptoms, was exposed to someone with COVID, or is waiting on COVID test results.
+If you or someone in your home has tested positive for COVID, we ask that you stay home.

 What are the requirements for Retreat Days?